nguybr/Junk-Tag-Removal/README.md

 Junk Tag Removal
 ============

-This is an application that utilizes HTML, javascript and CSS to remove certain HTML tags that are specific to Sharepoint styling.
+This is an application that utilizes HTML, Javascript and CSS to remove certain HTML tags that are specific to Sharepoint styling.

 ![DefaultScreen](DefaultScreen.jpg)